Enriching Yoga Retreat & Hiking in Vietnam 2026

 • A reservation requires a deposit of 300 USD.

-• The rest of the payment should be paid 60 days before arrival and is non-refundable.
+• The remaining payment is due 90 days before arrival and is non-refundable.

 Payment methods: